TxnLab/reti/docs/reti-open-pooling.md

 ****

 *   **Overview:**  A comprehensive open-source codebase covering smart-contracts, back-end infrastructure, basic system tests, and front-end interfaces for staking pools.
-Validators will be able to create staking pools with different configurations, allowing a certain amount of stake into their pools.
-Stakers will be able to participate in these pools through various front-end interfaces(most likely offered by community projects ), but a basic UI will be provided that users can launch on their own machines that provide staking controls.
+Validators will be able to create staking pools with different configurations, allowing a certain amount of stake into their pools. stakers will be able to participate in these pools through various front-end interfaces(most likely offered by community projects ), but a basic UI will be provided that users can launch on their own machines that provide staking controls.
 This same UI could be hosted by the Foundation to start.
 *   **Customization:** All parameters can be adjusted by the validator when configuring their pools, offering maximum flexibility for any community.
 Things like minimum stake amount, commission, and max stak e amount can be set by each validator.
 Certain parameters can't be changed so that validators can't change the rules on stakers .
 Being open-source, new variations of the contract could certainly be created and deployed by users but they would be completely different validators and pools at that point as they would be under a different 'validator' registry contract.
 *   **Smart-Contract Code:** The contracts will be written with AlgoKit / TEALScript.
 Early work on these contracts have already led to significant improvements in TEALScript and AlgoKit tooling as the boundaries are pushed and bugs are found.
 The resulting contracts should provide a good example of a fully functioning, broadly used dApp with multiple language SDK use (Go, and TypeScript).
 *   **Back-end and Front-end Code:** The Réti node daemon will be written in Go and is planned to run on the primary supported platforms (Linux, OSX) as a native binary.
 The simple front-end will likely be TypeScript/React.
 The front-end example will be functional but basic as we will not be offering our own staking service.
 Basic add, view, stake/unstake functionality will be there but it will lack analytics/reporting.